Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Introduction and Motivation

 \section{Introduction and Motivation}

-When viewed from a sociotechnical lens, conventionally-deployed machine learning systems demonstrate a range of socially problematic behaviors including algorithmic bias and misinformation.
-Two-sided recommendation systems such as marketplaces, content-distribution networks, and match-making platforms require reasoning about the potential impact on several populations of stakeholders with potentially disparate and possibly conflicting objectives.
-As such, potential societal implications of a recommendation algorithm must balance multiple objectives across these groups.
+When viewed from a sociotechnical lens, conventional deployed machine learning systems demonstrate a range of socially problematic behaviors, including algorithmic bias and misinformation~\cite{xiangnan_bias_survey}.
+Multisided recommendation systems in marketplaces, content-distribution networks, and match-making platforms require reasoning about the potential impact on several populations of stakeholders with potentially disparate and possibly conflicting objectives.
+As such, the potential societal implications of a recommendation algorithm must balance multiple objectives across these groups.

-Two-sided and multi-stakeholder recommendation systems are increasingly powering search and discovery on platforms supporting individuals attempting to satisfy human needs such as entertainment, medical information, or income.
-Two of the most important stakeholders in such systems are (i) producers, represented by goods and services (e.g., movies on Netflix and products on Amazon) and (ii) consumers who pay for them.
-When a recommendation system systematically underperforms for certain historically disadvantaged groups, inequity can be exacerbated for both consumers (e.g., users seeking content) and producers (e.g., users producing content).
+Two of the most important stakeholders in these multisided systems are (\romannumeral1) producers who provide goods and services, and (\romannumeral2) consumers who purchase them.
+When a recommendation system systematically overlooks the utility of certain historically disadvantaged groups, inequity can be exacerbated for producers and consumers.
+We take the movie recommendation platform as an example, where young children are likely to be a minority of consumers and they favor cartoons.
+If the system is solely concerned with the utility of adults in order to maximize revenues, this may have a detrimental effect on the satisfaction of young children, and hence on the utility of cartoon producers.
+In this circumstance, the cartoons receive insufficient exposure, and their creators may leave the platform as a result of poor earnings.
+Such an unbalanced market will work against those adults' utility if they ever wish to watch cartoons someday, thus degrading the overall experience on the platform.